-The first decision you'll need to make is whether to go with digital or film (or a mix of both, which some photographers will do).
-Digital is the most common way of shooting.
+The first decision you'll need to make for your wedding day is whether to go with digital or film (or a mix of both, which some photographers will do).
+Digital is the most common way of photographing a wedding ceremony.
 The biggest advantage?
-Time—depending on your photographer, you could see snaps just days after your wedding.
-Digital cameras can shoot in very low light—a perk when you're photographing an afternoon-into-evening wedding.
+Time.
+Depending on your photographer, you could see snaps just days after your wedding.
+Digital cameras can also shoot in very low light—a perk when you're photographing an afternoon-into-evening wedding.
 And thanks to a display screen, your photographer can preview shots and adjust accordingly.
 "A digital photographer has more freedom to explore lighting options and angles," says Jasmine Star of Jasmine Star Photography.
 "You can push creative boundaries without the limits of film."
 For you, that means lots of images to choose from when putting together your album.

+But there are pros to going with film for your wedding photos.
 Images shot with film have a soft, organic quality to them.
 "Film has a better range, from highlights to shadows," says Braedon Flynn of Braedon Photography.
-But shooting with film is, well, more work and more money too.
+But shooting with film is more work and more money too.
 In addition to purchasing rolls of film, processing and editing images take time.
 "My costs in film and processing are around $1,500 per wedding," Flynn says.
 "I wait to get photos back from our lab and then I need to edit them, so there's about a four-week turnaround."

-Once you've figured out the digital versus film dilemma, it's time to consider the look of your photos.
-Like the ones in your grandparents or parents' wedding album, classic images are those that stand the test of time—striking, gorgeous and a bit formal.
-These photos reflect reality (similar to documentary), but they're infused with the shooter's artistic license.
+Like the ones in your grandparents or parents' wedding album, classic images stand the test of time.
+They're striking, gorgeous and a bit formal.
+These photos reflect reality, but they're infused with the shooter's artistic license.
+They generally include posed shots, like family portraits.
 "As a photographer, you're always waiting and watching, and thinking what can I create out of ordinary moments," says Genya O'Neall of Vue Photography.
 "When things happen naturally, it's the best."
-Love this style?
+Love this traditional style?
 Ask to have the simple moments captured.
 "It's a photographer's job to turn your ordinary into beautiful," says O'Neall.
 "If you like a classic look, let them know you'd love a modern take on the shots you've seen for years."